cloudfoundry/routing-release/README.md

 ### Upload Release, Generate Manifest, and Deploy
 1. Clone this repo and sync submodules; see [Get the code](#get-the-code).
-- Upload cf-routing-release to BOSH and generate a deployment manifest
+- Upload routing-release to BOSH and generate a deployment manifest

     * Deploy the latest final release (master branch)

-            cd ~/workspace/cf-routing-release
+            cd ~/workspace/routing-release
             bosh -n upload release releases/cf-routing-<lastest_version>.yml
             ./scripts/generate-bosh-lite-manifest
             bosh -n deploy

     * Or deploy from some other branch.
 The `release-candidate` branch can be considered "edge" as it has passed tests.
 The `update` script handles syncing submodules, among other things.

-            cd ~/workspace/cf-routing-release
+            cd ~/workspace/routing-release
             git checkout release-candidate
             ./scripts/update
             bosh create release --force